[Skip to Content]

 • Give your child ibuprofen or acetaminophen for pain and swelling, but for no longer than 1 week.

-When Should I Get Emergency Medical Care?
+When Should We Get Emergency Medical Care for a Strain or Sprain?

-Go to the ER if your child has:
+See the doctor or go to the ER if your child has:

 • severe pain when the injured part is touched or moved